ChazzaH014/touhou_selector/README.md

 # Touhou Game Selector

 I have created this application as i am working on making an arcade cabinet for Touhou Project.
 I wanted a way to be able to launch the games using just the cabinet buttons.
 (Keyboard and mouse will only be needed for the initial setup).
 I thought it would be nice to share it with the public.
-The code is a bit dirty but it works and i plan on optimizing the code in future.
+The appearance may be a bit meh and the code is a bit dirty but it works and i plan on improving the code and appearance in future.

 At the moment i've only implemented support for Touhou 1 to 12.5.
 I will be adding more.